deephaven/web-client-ui/README.md

 ### Hotfix Releases

-For Deephaven Enterprise, once a release has reached certification and will only receive hotfixes, we create a new branch in Community matching the Deephaven Enterprise release name (e.g. [bard](https://github.com/deephaven/web-client-ui/tree/bard)).
+For Long Term Support releases, we create a new branch in Community matching the LTS version number (e.g. [v0.6](https://github.com/deephaven/web-client-ui/tree/v0.6)), then adding a matching [dist-tag](https://github.com/lerna/lerna/blob/main/commands/publish/README.md#--dist-tag-tag) to the [publish-packages.yml](.github/workflows/publish-packages.yml#L24) for that branch.
 Bug fixes/hotfixes are then either cherry-picked from `main` (if the fix has been merged to main), or directly merged into the hotfix branch (if code has changed in `main` and the fix only applies in the hotfix branch).
-Once the branch is pushed to origin, the publish step is kicked off manually using the Publish Alpha with the release name as the `preid` and the branches latest commit to deploy the latest from that branch.
+Once the branch is pushed to origin, the publish step is kicked off by creating a release as instructed in the [Releasing a New Version](#releasing-a-new-version) section.